godotengine/godot-docs/classes/class_geometryinstance.rst

 The material override for the whole geometry.

-If there is a material in ``material_override``, it will be used instead of any material set in any material slot of the mesh.
+If a material is assigned to this property, it will be used instead of any material set in any material slot of the mesh.

 .. _class_GeometryInstance_property_use_in_baked_light: